ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

 The cost is actually similar to a servo based pan-tilt head, if you are using nicer Dynamixel servos.

 The tilt motor in this configuration is in an unstable equilibrium, and in fact, it will draw more current when the angle is greater than zero.
-However, in a practical setting, this is ~100ma at most, and there are mechanical endstops to prevent it from tilting so far that it can't return back to center under motor power.
+However, in a practical setting, this is ~350ma at most at the largest angles, and there are mechanical endstops to prevent it from tilting so far that it can't return back to center under motor power.

-In fact, this set up works while using just around 30% of the max current available to the motor controller when powered by a 14V battery pack.
+---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/RptVgsv7DTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+As you can see, the head can move rapidly

 ----